NeCTAR-RC/nectarcloud-tier0doco/articles/Cloud Expert--DOCID19/Security Guidelines--DOCID43/API--DOCID78.md

 ## Security API

-The NeCTAR Cloud doesn't provide a specific API for security purpose.
+The NeCTAR Cloud doesn't provide a specific API for security purposes.
 The only security relevant operation is to manage security groups through the Nova API.
-If you want to know the Nova API, You can find the related information from the articles in Instance Management section.
+If you want to know the Nova API, You can find the related information from the articles in the 'Instance Management' section.

-This article describes some techniques to help you to secure a Linux based virtual machine in NeCTAR cloud.
+This article describes some techniques to help you to secure a Linux based virtual machine in the NeCTAR cloud.

-As security is really large topic, the techniques showed here only provides some basic introduction.
-You can always go to Internet and find more useful information about Security.
+As security is a very broad topic, the techniques showed here only provides a basic introduction.
+You can always go to Internet and find more useful information about security.

-The below assumes your operating system is debian/ubuntu.
+The instructions below assume your operating system is debian/ubuntu.

-## Securing ssh
+## Securing SSH

-You need to encourage all the users on your system to use ssh certificate authentication and disable password login.
-In addition, you need to avoid logging into the system using ssh as root and use alternative methods to become root, such as su or sudo.
+You need to encourage all the users on your system to use SSH certificate authentication and disable password login.
+In addition, you need to avoid logging into the system using SSH as root and use alternative methods to become root, such as su or sudo.

-To change the ssh configuration, you can edit the sshd_config file, in /etc/ssh.
+To change the SSH configuration, you can edit the configuration file on the virtual machine, in '/etc/ssh/sshd_config'.

-The below gives basic description about some important configuration items:
+A basic description of some important configuration items:

 - PermitRootLogin no
- You need to set this to no to avoid root access via ssh
+ You need to set this to 'no' to avoid root access via SSH

 - Port 22
- For better security, you can change the ssh port to other port number
+ For better security, you can change the SSH port to other port number

 - PermitEmptyPasswords no
-  This should be always no, for non empty password access
+  This should be always 'no', for non-empty password access

 - AllowUsers
-  This directive allows only certain users to have access via ssh to this machine.
+  This directive allows only certain users to have access via SSH to this machine.

 - PasswordAuthentication No
-  You should set this to no to disable user logging using password
+  You should set this to 'no' to disable user loggin using password

 After you have changed the /etc/ssh/sshd_config file, you can execute ``` sudo service ssh restart ``` to apply the new changes.